essej/aoo/doku/aoo_protocol.rst

    re-sampling rate :math:`R_n` between source :math:`S` and sink :math:`D` is not constant

 Looking at synchronization in digital audio system, mostly a common master-clock is used for all devices.
 Since each device has its own audio environment, which may not support external synchronization sources, the time :math:`T_Sn` of the local audio environment is used to calculate the corrected samplerate for outgoing audio messages.

-Using the incoming corrected samplerate from the remote source, we can compare them with the local time :math:`t_Dn` and correct the re-sampling factor :math:`R_n` dynamically for each message.
-The change of the correction should be small if averaged over a longer time, but can be bad for first audio messages received.
-Therefore a DLL filter is used, like described in the paper "Using a DLL to filter time" by Fons Adriaensen [FA05]_ .
+Using the incoming corrected samplerates from the remote source, we can compare them with the local time :math:`t_Dn` and correct the re-sampling factor :math:`R_n` dynamically for each message.
+The change of the correction should be small if averaged over a longer time, but can be bad for first audio messages received, since a DLL filter is used, like described in the paper "Using a DLL to filter time" by Fons Adriaensen [FA05]_ .

 Since the local time source of a device can differ from the timing of the audio environment, each device needs a correction factor between this time source and the audio hardware time including the time master device.
 This factor has to be communicated between the devices, so the re-sampling correction factor can be calculated before the first audio message is sent, guaranteeing a quasi sample-synchronous network-wide system starting with the first message send.